stanfordnlp/pyvene/README.md

 ## <img src="https://i.ibb.co/N1kYZy5/icon.png" width="30" height="30"> **Finding Alignment of Model Internals with Customizable Interventions**
-We release this generic library for studying model internals encapsulating **causal abstraction and distributed alignment search**[^ii], **path patching**[^pp], **causal scrubbing**[^cs] introduced recently for finding causal alignments with the internals of neural models.
-This library is designed as a playground of inventing new internvetions, whether trainable or not, to discover causal mechanism of neural models.
+We release this **new** generic library for studying model internals encapsulating **causal abstraction and distributed alignment search**[^ii], **path patching**[^pp], **causal scrubbing**[^cs] introduced recently for finding causal alignments with the internals of neural models.
+This library is designed as a playground for inventing new interventions, whether trainable or not, to discover the causal mechanisms of neural models.
 This library also focuses on scaling these methods to LLMs with billions of parameters.

 ## Release Notes
 :white_check_mark: 05/17/2023 - Preprint with the initial version of align-transformers is released!
 Read this for a more formal definition of the method.
-:white_check_mark: 10/04/2023 - Major infrastruture change to hook-based and customizable interventions.
-We will release new version of tutorials soon.
+:white_check_mark: 10/04/2023 - Major infrastructure change to hook-based and customizable interventions.
 To reproduce old experiments [our NeurIPS 2023 paper](https://arxiv.org/abs/2305.08809), please use our shelved release version [here](https://github.com/frankaging/align-transformers/releases/tag/NeurIPS-2023).
-For this repository, we focus on generic alignment libaray from now on.
+For this repository, we focus on the generic alignment library from now on.

 ## How to Intervene?
-We design this library to be flexible and extensible to all kinds of interventions, causal mechanism alignments and model types.
-Basic idea is we sample representations that we want to align from different training examples, and do representation interventions and study model's behavior changes.
+We design this library to be flexible and extensible to all kinds of interventions, causal mechanism alignments, and model types.
+The basic idea is we sample representations that we want to align from different training examples, do representation interventions, and study the model's behavior changes.
 The intervention can be trainable (i.e., DAS) or static (i.e., causal scrubbing).

 #### Loading models from huggingface
 ```py